Sie sind hier

 Family members: The graph on the left illustrates that, as people get older, rates of cancer increase, and the cumulative probability of having a stem cell transplant increases.
 In the United States, 1 in 217 people, or .46%, will have a stem cell transplant (not just need one, but have one) by age 70.
 Hence the cord blood that parents store from their baby might be of help to an immediate family member years from now.
 The cord blood is most likely to match first degree relatives: siblings and parents.

 Inherited disorders: The odds of use quoted for the average person in the United States do not apply to some families and do not apply at all in other countries.

-For example, some parents are very intersted in cord blood banking because they have many relatives with an auto-immune disorder like multiple sclerosis, and they know that stem cell transplants show promise for auto-immune diseases.
+For example, some parents want cord blood banking because they have many relatives with an auto-immune disorder like multiple sclerosis, and they know that stem cell transplants show promise for auto-immune diseases.

-In Asian countries where the inheried blood disorder thalassemia is prevalent, family cord blood banks are filling a public health need.
+In Asian countries where the inherited blood disorder thalassemia is prevalent, family cord blood banks are filling a public health need.
 Families can bank cord blood from a healthy baby to provide a sibling cord blood transplant to an older child with thalassemia.
-In Thailand we profiled a fertility clinic that helps parents of a child with thalassemia to conveive a matched savior sibling.
+In Thailand we profiled a fertility clinic that helps parents of a child with thalassemia to conceive a matched savior sibling.